vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 }
 ```

 Nice, concise and much easier to read than multiple cases with fall-through, right?
-So far so good.
+So far, so good.
 Note that we still use `break` statements.

 ### Switch expression
 The traditional switch is a **statement**.
 In addition to that, the new switch also adds the possibility of switch **expression**.

 What is the difference?
 In a nutshell, the statement is imperative to do some logic.
 The expression returns some value.

 Take for example the `if-else` statement.
 If some condition is met, it executes `if` block.
-If the condition is not met, it executes else block:
+If the condition is not met, it executes `else` block:

 ```java
 if(condition) {